idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

 - The linear terms in the extrapolated boundary conditions.
 - The nonorthogonal correctors in the surface normal gradient computation.

-The explicit treatment of these terms allows us to have one ghosted layer in parallel simulations, minimizing the linear solve time and parallel communication time over an iteration.
+The explicit treatment of these terms allows us to keep only one ghosted layer (of elements shared between processes) in parallel simulations, minimizing the linear solve time and parallel communication time over an iteration.
 The setbacks of this design choice are:

 - We need corrector iterations to resolve extrapolated boundary conditions